 - Brexit has amounted to new service companies being used to get UK nationals to Sweden quickly.

-- Housing is still scarce and corporate leases are required.
+- Housing is still scarce and there is a need for corporate leases.

 - The tax authority and civic registration are very slow.
-Swedish personal numbers are needed for most things, where it's possible we have workarounds.
+You need Swedish personal identity numbers for most things, where it's possible we have workarounds.

 - Banks are struggling with money laundering laws and as a consequence, they are difficult to get a working relationship with.
 It takes a very long time to be able to open a bank account.